US investor Heitman buys 200 apartments in Dublin

 US property investor Heitman has bought more than 200 apartments in Dublin as it bids to cash in on the city’s housing squeeze.

-Heitman, which handles $44 billion in assets for its clients, said it has acquired 214 apartments and three shops in Dublin.
+Heitman, which handles $44 billion in assets for its clients, confirmed yesterday that it had acquired 214 apartments and three shops in Dublin.

 The Chicago-based company said the properties included bedsits, and one- and two-bedroom homes, spread across 27 buildings in locations close to central Dublin.